 Chats to Have With Your Teen

-- Find a quiet time to talk with your teen about his feelings about starting school.
-Ask him about academic and social goals for the year.
+- Find a quiet time to talk with your teen about their feelings about starting school.
+Ask them about academic and social goals for the year.

-- Help keep your teen healthy by reviewing coughing and sneezing into a tissue or elbow or shoulder if a tissue isn't available.
-Also review healthy sharing of personal items.
+- Help keep your teen healthy by emphasizing good and frequent handwashing and coughing and sneezing into a tissue or elbow or shoulder if a tissue isn't available.
+Mention healthy sharing of personal items.

-- Talk with your teen about Internet safety, bullying and teasing, peer pressure, smoking, drugs, and alcohol.
+- Talk with your teen about online safety, bullying and teasing, peer pressure, smoking, drugs, and alcohol.

-- Let your teen talk about her dreams or plans for dating.
-Take time to calmly express your preferences and respond to questions she may have.
+- Let your teen talk about their dreams or plans for dating.
+Take time to calmly express your preferences and respond to questions they may have.

-- Let your teen know you trust him and that he can trust you -- and that you are available to help him work it out if things go wrong.
+- Let your teen know you trust them and that they can trust you -- and that you are available to help them work it out if things go wrong.

 Things to Buy With Your Teen